 RASP was founded in 1997 to promote literary arts and activities in Redmond, Washington, and the surrounding area.
-We meet on the last Friday of each month, from 7:00 PM to 9:00 PM at VALA Eastside in Redmond Town Center7525 166th Ave NE, Suite D140 (directions).
-Open mic signup begins at 6:30 PM.
-RASP also holds a monthly writing critique group at the Redmond Regional Library on the second Tuesday of each month from 6:30 PM to 8:45 PM.
-All events are free.
-Please join us!.
+We meet on the last Friday of each month at Centro Cultural Mexicano for a featured presentation and an open-mic reading, from 7:00 PM to 9:00 PM (Pacific time).
+RASP also holds a monthly writing critique group via Zoom on the second Tuesday of each month from 6:30 PM to 8:45 PM (Pacific time).
+All events are open to the public and usually free.
+Please join us!

 The Redmond Association of Spokenword was founded in January 1997 to promote written and spoken artspoetry, fiction, drama, and nonfictionin East King County through inclusive performance events and educational programming.